Running more efficient, productive, and inclusive meetings is something we all want, and our Meetings tool will help you accomplish this goal.

 - Review meeting notes in Slack — By subscribing a Slack channel to receive your team’s Range updates, your and your teammates will be able to review meeting notes in Slack.
 Notes will be automatically shared in the Slack channel when the meeting session is ended.

-Add opening and closing rounds — We recommend adding opening and closing rounds to the Opening and Closing Topics, respectively.
+- Run check-in and check-out rounds — We recommend running check-in and check-out rounds during your meetings.
 These are opportunities to check in with your teammates attending the meeting, create more inclusive meetings, and increase the likelihood that everyone participates in the discussion.

 How to create a new meeting